HomeBureaucracyIAS Bhaskar Sawant powers discoms to ensure uninterrupted supply, meets one-day record...

 The sudden rise in demand created flutter especially when demand exceeded well beyond the country wide power generation.

-However, Rajasthan's power distribution companies -JVVNL, JdVVNL and worked beyond their capacities to meet the demand.
+However, Rajasthan's power distribution companies -JVVNL, JdVVNL and AVVNL worked beyond their capacities to meet the demand.
 So much so that, it was able to meet the unprecedented one-day record demand of 3,714 lakh units on September 4.

 “Normally rainfall in the month of August is around 150 mm in Rajasthan.
 But this time, it was just 20% of the normal rains, that is 30 mm – lowest since 1937.
-This raised demand to an unprecedented level.
-Meeting the rising demand was a big task and all our engineers worked together to fulfil the task,” he said.
+This raised demand to an unprecedented level. the rising demand was a big task and all our engineers worked together to fulfil the task,” he said.

 Low rains, high temperature put pressure